kfehlhauer/blg/content/about/index.md

 5/2019 – 2/2022
 ### Senior Manager, ETL
 #### Activision Publishing: Remote
-As the Senior Manager of ETL at Activision Publishing, I spearheaded a diverse international team of data engineers.
-We developed data products and extended support to data scientists and analytics analysts across the company, and I also collaborated with data scientists to execute feature engineering.
+Led an international team of data engineers.
+Developed data products, extended support to data scientists and analytics analysts across the company, and collaborated with data scientists to execute feature engineering.

 Key Contributions and Responsibilities:
 - Managed comprehensive silver/gold level data for the Call of Duty franchise